Most people start email marketing with the right goals in mind.

 Take a few minutes to jot down the important dates for your business to give yourself a big-picture view of the year ahead.

 Do you hold an annual summer sale?
-What about special events to promote your nonprofit?
+What about special events to promote your nonprofit to your target audience?
 Fill in those important dates now.

 Step 2: Fill in the gaps with holidays

 Do you have any months without much going on?
-Use the 2018 Holidays worksheet to give you ideas for open months.
+Don’t worry.
+These slower months can still be great months for your business.
+Use the 2018 Holidays worksheet to be creative and get email newsletter ideas for open months.

-Are there any holidays on this list that would be a good fit for your business?
+Are there any holidays on this list that your email subscribers may relate to or any that would be a good fit for your business?

 Fill in any empty months on your Email Marketing Opportunities worksheet with major or little-known holidays — like World Chocolate Day or Book Lovers Day.

-Hint: Even if the holiday doesn’t directly relate to your business, you can still use it in a promotion.
+Hint: Even if the holiday doesn’t directly relate to your business, you can find effective ways to use it in an email campaign promotion.
 For example, on World Chocolate Day you could offer free chocolate to everyone who visits your retail store.
+Getting creative like this opens a lot of ways for you to interact with your subscribers.

 Here’s an example of what your worksheet might look like:

-By taking a few minutes to jot down your ideas, you’ll have a plan to communicate with your subscribers at least once a month.
+By taking a few minutes to jot down your ideas, you’ll have a plan to communicate with your potential customers, loyal followers, and subscribers at least once a month.

 Step 3: Plot your emails on your calendar